Create a

 How to create an impactful onboarding experience

-Given all the challenges and shortcomings revealed above, it should be clear that the opportunities for an improved new hire onboarding process are numerous and that the benefits of doing so are substantial.
+Given the challenges and shortcomings outlined above, it should be clear that there are numerous opportunities to improve new-hire onboarding and that the benefits of doing so are substantial.
 Prioritizing the steps is key, as the number of functions and departments involved in the process can make identifying a starting point difficult.
-That said, there are some tactics to start with to create a better experience that drives enhanced retention, engagement, speed to productivity, and new hire integration into the company’s operations and culture.
+That said, there are some tactics to start with to create a better experience that drives enhanced retention, engagement, faster time to productivity, and new-hire integration into the company’s operations and culture.

 1. Engage all associated departments in joint planning, design, and oversight

 The highest priority should be creating a joint task force and governance council to integrate the requirements and efforts of all functions/departments.
 Bring finance, payroll, procurement, security, facilities, IT, HR, hiring managers, etc., together to define their requirements for data collection, form completion, legal compliance, and lead times.
-Structure the onboarding process using employee experience considerations (e.g., journey mapping) to simplify and optimize the processes from an employee’s perspective.
+Structure the onboarding process with employee experience considerations (e.g., journey mapping) to simplify and optimize it from an employee’s perspective.
 Understand who is involved and how each can integrate their systems and processes.
-Create a governance board with a membership of top leaders from each function to oversee the level of success and ongoing opportunities to refine and improve the processes over time.
+Create a governance board composed of top leaders from each function to oversee progress and ongoing opportunities to refine and improve processes over time.

 2. Create a ready-to-start Day One experience